 Obviously, I could go on and on itemizing one shady deal after another but I’m sure you’re getting the idea.
 Basically, yes, you can make money through the internet if you have a definite and workable plan.
-However, the internet is full of shysters who make a fortune (for themselves) by promising big returns with little effort, and don’t want to know you after you have paid your money.
+However, the internet is full of shysters who make a fortune (for themselves) by promising big returns with little effort, and don’t want to know you after you’ve paid your money.
 Unless, that is, you happen to have a friend or two who you can refer to them for a bit of a kickback.
 Personally, I’d prefer to keep my friends!

 Have you fallen victim to an internet scam or fraud?
 Perhaps you sent money to someone claiming to be collecting funds for “Disaster Relief” only to have your donation disappear into someone’s offshore account.

 Send me an email, firstname.lastname@example.org, or join the discussion below.